 Come to Creek Bend Farm for a sensory play day where toddlers can explore using all five senses.
-Our April program is spring themed.
-Registration is required $5 per child.
+Our February program is Valentine's themed.
+Registration is required.

 The Sandusky County portion of the North Coast Inland Trail, or NCIT, is a 28-mile multi-use trail that travels between Elmore and Bellevue.